-There are other behavioural conditions that are associated with Tourette’s.
-These include having a short temper, mood swings and in some cases the demonstration of rude and unsuitable behaviour towards others.
-These behavioural conditions can be treated in conjunction with controlling tics.
+There are other behavioural problems that are associated with Tourette’s.
+These include having a short temper, mood swings and, in some cases, inappropriate behaviour towards others.
+These behavioural problems can be treated in conjunction with controlling tics.

 What causes Tourette’s?

-The causes of Tourette’s syndrome are unknown as it is a very complex neurological condition.
+The causes of Tourette’s are unknown as it is a complex neurological condition.
 What is known is that it is hereditary and there is approximately a 50% chance a parent may pass the gene down to their children.
-Many children who inherit Tourette’s however will only experience mild symptoms like an obsessive disorder or a tic.
+It’s likely to be a combination of biological and environmental factors.

 Tourette’s is thought to be linked to complications in the part of the brain called the basal ganglia.
 These cells are located deep inside the brain and help control the body’s actions.
 Further research also suggests that the basal ganglia may influence decision-making and motivation.
-It is the occurrence of temporary complications within the basal ganglia that are believed to result in the tics that are associated with Tourette’s syndrome.
+When there are temporary complications within the basal ganglia, it is believed to result in tics.

-Most people with mild symptoms of Tourette’s tend to go undiagnosed, as their symptoms do not affect day-to-day life.
-However, if symptoms are serious enough that they hinder routine activities, seeking help and asking for a diagnosis is advised.
+Most people with mild symptoms of Tourette’s tend to go undiagnosed, as their symptoms don’t affect day-to-day life.
+If symptoms are serious enough to hinder routine activities, however, seeking help and asking for a diagnosis is advised.

-According to NHS Choices, the first stage of diagnosing Tourette’s syndrome is to rule out any other conditions that may be causing symptoms.
+According to the NHS, the first stage of diagnosing Tourette’s syndrome is to rule out any other conditions that may be causing symptoms.
 These could be sniffing and coughing or blinking more than usual, which can be mistaken for tics.

 Other conditions that need to be dismissed so Tourette’s can be correctly diagnosed include:

-Autism spectrum disorder (ASD) conditions refer to a group of disorders - such as Asperger syndrome, autism and Rett’s syndrome - that have similar characteristics.
-Individuals with an ASD condition are likely to have behavioural problems, learning difficulties and problems with social interaction.
-All of these could easily be mistaken for symptoms of Tourette’s.
-A number of these conditions may also cause repetitive movement, known as mannerisms, which can further be mistaken for tics.
+Individuals on the autistic spectrum may also have behavioural problems, learning difficulties and problems with social interaction.
+All of these could be mistaken for symptoms of Tourette’s.
+Some autistic people also experience repetitive movement, known as mannerisms, which can be mistaken for tics.

 Treatment for Tourette’s syndrome

-Counselling and psychotherapy are effective treatment options for people with Tourette’s.
-Although Tourette’s is not specifically a psychological disorder, counselling sessions can help sufferers to cope with additional social and emotional issues that can result from the condition.
+Treatment for Tourette’s can help those affected better manage symptoms, making daily life easier.
+Although Tourette’s is not a psychological disorder, counselling sessions can help people cope with additional social and emotional issues that can result from the condition.

 Living with Tourette’s